climateconnect/climateconnect/README.md

 python manage.py createsuperuser
 ```

-if needed to create another super user for Django.
+to re-create a super user to be used in the Django admin panel.

 #### Testing